s-seow/aurora_ws/README.md

 # Aurora Script for Buggy Tracking

-This repository contains a script for a SLAMTEC Aurora (https://www.slamtec.com/en/Aurora/Spec) that allows for 1. setting a map and 2. syncing the map for the connected device at   IP ``192.168.11.1``.
+This repository contains a script for a SLAMTEC Aurora (https://www.slamtec.com/en/Aurora/Spec).
+The functionalities include a) setting a map and b) syncing the map for the connected device at IP ``192.168.11.1``.

 ## Set-up